 This report was prepared using actuarial assumptions adopted by the Retirement Committee.
 All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
+The actuarial assumptions have changed since from the prior actuarial valuation to reflect changes adopted from the experience study performed for the period January 1, 2013 through January 1, 2018.

 Members who meet eligibility conditions may receive a lump sum benefit from the RTA Pension Plan in lieu of an annuity.
 The assumption basis used by the Plan Administrator to calculate lump sum payments is based on segment interest rates prescribed by the IRS and changes annually.
 Beginning with the 2013 actuarial valuation, the assumption basis used in the actuarial valuation to project future lump sum payments is updated annually to reflect the actual segment interest rates and mortality table being used.
-The other actuarial assumptions and the actuarial cost method used in this actuarial valuation are the same as those used in the prior actuarial valuation and are set forth in Section C: Actuarial Valuation Procedures.
+The actuarial cost method used in this actuarial valuation are the same as those used in the prior actuarial valuation and are set forth in Section C: Actuarial Valuation Procedures.

 Section B outlines the principal benefit provisions of the Plan.
-There have been no changes to the Plan provisions since the January 1, 2018 actuarial valuation.
+There have been no changes to the Plan provisions since the January 1, 2019 actuarial valuation.